-Classes up to 550 cc Lap of 1000 metres to 1500 metres with maximum of any one straight 600 metres.
+Classes JT250 / GT15 / GT30 Lap of 800 metres to 1100 metres with maximum straight 400 metres.

 All other classes Minimum of 1500 metres, with maximum of 850 metres for any one straight.

 The alignment of the start pontoons, or the start line should be such that the pole position has the maximum advantage towards the first turn buoy, compared with the last positions on the starting grid.